Optus vs Vodafone mobile match-up

 Optus vs Vodafone: 5G network coverage

-Vodafone is more forthcoming, but its 5G mobile network is set to be based in selected areas in the following areas:
+Vodafone is more forthcoming, but its 5G mobile network is set to be based in selected metropolitan areas and regional hubs across NSW, ACT, VIC, QLD, SA and WA.

-According to Vodafone, the plan is to roll out more than 1,200 sites that will cover 85 percent of the population in Australia’s six biggest cities by the end of 2021.
+According to Vodafone, the plan is to roll out more than 1,000 sites that will cover 85% of the population in Australia’s six biggest cities by the end of 2021.
 That same page has a running update of the areas that are live for Vodafone 5G.

 Optus vs Vodafone: Which has the cheapest SIM Only plans?

-Sporadic deals notwithstanding, the cheap SIM Only end of town for Optus and Vodafone starts around the same price point.
+Sporadic deals notwithstanding, the cheap SIM-only end of town for Optus and Vodafone starts around a similar price point, with Voda coming in $5 cheaper.
 It’s safe to assume these plans are competing with each other, and both include unlimited standard national calls and texts as standard.

-If you’re willing to spend up to $10 more a month, the overall value improves for Optus and Vodafone plans, which you can see in the plans below.
+If you’re willing to spend more, however, the overall value improves significantly for Optus and Vodafone plans, which you can see below.

 Optus vs Vodafone: Which has the biggest data mobile plan?